-For a student subject to having a portion of his/her student financial assistance included in annual income in accordance with 24 CFR 5.609(b)(9), COC will request written third-party verification of both the source and the amount.
+COC will request written third-party verification of both the source and the amount of student financial assistance.
 Family-provided documents from the educational institution attended by the student will be requested, as well as documents generated by any other person or entity providing such assistance, as reported by the student.